 4. Analysis of Accounts

 Qualitative data is just part of the story.
 Social media accounts are then subjected to quantitative, objective analysis (Are accounts optimized?
 Verified?
 Relative engagement metrics?
 Posting frequency? and more).
 We help the organization understand whether content best practices are being used.
 Advantis also includes examples from reference organizations (competitor or complementary organizations in and outside of the organization’s ecosystem).
+We address topics such as content development, community building, evaluation and governance.

 5. Final Report